 Current research interests of our faculty include:

-- Advanced manufacturing and materials processing: 3D printing and bioprinting, tribology and surface science, metal cutting and forming.
+- Advanced manufacturing and materials processing: 3D printing and bioprinting, tribology and surface science, metal cutting and forming (Drs.
+Hanna, Menezes, Jin)

 - Theoretical, computational, and experimental mechanics: continuum mechanics, unsteady aerodynamics, plume dynamics, multi-scale modeling of material electrical, chemical, thermal, and mechanical properties, elasticity, in situ microscale mechanical testing, plasticity and fatigue of alloys (Drs.
 Hanna, Nair, Cao, Fan, Jiang, van Breugel)

 - Dynamics and control of structures and systems: fluid-structure interaction, active flow control, vibrations, atomic force microscopy, optimal and robust control and estimation, distributed and networked control, data-driven control, bioinspired sensory integration, cyberphysical systems and security (Drs.
 Aureli, van Breugel, Hanna, Tung, Voulgaris, Nair, Shen, E. Wang)

 Prospective students should contact individual faculty for more information.